easeaico/pulse-go/docs/Methodology/CardiovascularMethodology.md

 ### The Cardiovascular Circuit
 The CV circuit (Figure 2) estimates blood pressure, flow, and volume for organs that are represented by several compartments.
 These compartments are comprised of lumped parameter models that use resistors and capacitors.
 Inductors may also be used to model inertial effects.
 The system is discretized into nodes that are connected by paths (see @ref CircuitMethodology).
 The circuit used to represent the CV System was designed to provide a level of resolution and fidelity that meets the [requirements](@ref MainPageFAQ) of the overall project.

 For example, to provide a means for clearing drugs and substances from the bloodstream, the liver and kidneys must have blood flow, pressure, and volume calculations.
 Another example is the four extremities (right and left arms and legs) that provide extremity hemorrhage capabilities, having been implemented in a previous project (HumanSim: Combat Medic).
 In this way, the lumped parameter model provides a mechanism for increasing fidelity as required by the anatomic region or physiologic condition being modeled.
 The large thoracic arteries are lumped together into one &ldquo;Aorta&rdquo; compartment, which is represented by four nodes and three paths.
 The fidelity of any compartment could be easily improved by increasing the level of discretization.
 By adding nodes and paths, the engine &ldquo;Aorta&rdquo; could become the &ldquo;Ascending Aorta&rdquo; and &ldquo;Descending Aorta&rdquo; to accommodate the fidelity demands of the other systems.
-This could provide an opportunity to model more complex geometries and pathologies, such as stenosis.
-Figure 2 shows the cardiovascular circuit.
+This could provide an opportunity to model more complex geometries and pathologies, such as stenosis. @figureref {CircuitDiagram} shows the cardiovascular circuit.
 For clarity, the more discretized [renal circuit](@ref renal-circuit) is not shown in this diagram.

 @htmlonly
 <center>